jexniemi/react-native-modalizer/README.md

 ## Altering default styles

-The modal consists of two parts, the outter wrapper and the inner content container (the actual modal).
+The component consists of two parts, the outter wrapper and the modal itself.
 The wrapper takes up 100% of width and height of any container where you put it to prevent scrolling the content and to center the modal.
-To alter the size or look of the modal, use the containerStyle prop to override any default styles.
+To alter the size or look of the modal, use the modalStyle prop to override any default styles.

 ## Other